Tarsiciosh/EssentialFeed/NOTES.md

 - make the fixes TS
 - move the CellController to its own file (import UIKit) [replace protocol composition in a single type with a struct composition to prevent forcing clients to implement methods they don't care about]
-- there is still a problem the error view is duplicated (we can compose storyboards)
+- there is still a problem: the error view is duplicated (we can compose storyboards like youtube video)
 - the other solution is to configure the error view in code (snapshots test will check if they are the same)
 - in ErrorView:
 - remove the outlet and change the label to be lazy
-- textColor white, textAligment center, numOfLines 0, font systemForn(size 17)
+- textColor white, textAligment center, numOfLines 0, font systemFont(size 17)
 public override init(frame: CGRect) {
     super.init(frame: frame)
     configure()
 }
 required init(coder: NSCoder) { super.init(coder: coder) }
-- extract the code perform in awakefromnib (hideMessage) call it also in hideMessageAnimated private func configure() {
+- extract the code perform in awakeFromNib (hideMessage) call it also in hideMessageAnimated private func configure() {
     backgroundColor = .errorBackgroundColor
     configureLabel()